seandavi/awesome-single-cell/README.md

 - [monovar](https://bitbucket.org/hamimzafar/monovar) - [python] - Monovar is a single nucleotide variant (SNV) detection and genotyping algorithm for single-cell DNA sequencing data.
 It takes a list of bam files as input and outputs a vcf file containing the detected SNVs.
 - [SSrGE](https://github.com/lanagarmire/SSrGE) - [python] - SSrGE is an approach to identify SNVs correlated with Gene Expression using multiple regularized linear regressions.
 It contains its own pipeline to infer SNVs from scRNA-seq reads and is able to identify and sort genes and SNVs for a given cell subgroup.
 Deposited in [BioRvix in December 2016](http://biorxiv.org/content/early/2017/03/01/095810).

+### Methylation

+- [DeepCpg](https://github.com/cangermueller/deepcpg) - [python] - DeepCpG is a deep neural network for predicting the methylation state of CpG dinucleotides in multiple cells.
+It allows to accurately impute incomplete DNA methylation profiles, to discover predictive sequence motifs, and to quantify the effect of sequence mutations.

 ### Other applications

 - [BASIC](http://ttic.uchicago.edu/~aakhan/BASIC/) - [python] - BASIC is a semi-de novo assembly method to determine the full-length sequence of the BCR in single B cells from scRNA-seq data.